 The volume of a 55-gallon drum.

 All permit applications shall be submitted to the Colorado Department of Public Health and Environment a minimum of 10 days prior to start of work for approval.
 The permit application and notification shall be submitted simultaneously.
-The Contractor shall obtain all required State and local permits and shall be responsible for all associated fees.
+A CDPHE certified General Abatement Contractor shall obtain all required State and local permits and shall be responsible for all associated fees.
 Permit application, notification, and waiver request forms shall be submitted to:

 Colorado Department of Public Health and Environment Permit Coordinator/APCD - SS - B1 4300 Cherry Creek Drive South Denver, CO 80246-1530 Phone: (303) 692-3100 Fax: (303) 782-0278